DocuWriter-ai/n8n-nodes-docuwriter-ai/README.md

 ## Trigger Node

-The DocuWriter.ai Trigger node allows you to create workflows that respond to events in DocuWriter.ai in real-time.
+The DocuWriter.ai Trigger node allows you to create workflows that respond to events in DocuWriter.ai.

 ### Supported Events

 - **Generation Created**: Triggers when a new generation is created
 - **Generation Updated**: Triggers when a generation is updated

-### Configuration Options

-#### Event Filtering
+### Event Filtering

-- **Filter by Generation Type**: Filter events by specific generation types (Documentation, Tests, Code Comments, etc.)
+- **Filter by Generation Type**: Optionally filter events by specific generation types

-#### Webhook Security
-Each webhook subscription includes:
-- **Signature Verification**: All webhooks are signed with HMAC-SHA256
-- **Event Validation**: Ensures events match your subscription filters
-- **Automatic Retries**: Failed webhook deliveries are automatically retried
+- **Generation Types**: Choose from available types including Documentation, Tests, Optimizer, Converter, Swagger API Docs, Comment, Diagrams, and Git-based generations

 ### Webhook Payload Structure